Click play to listen to this article.

 Myth #1: There Are Good And Bad Emotions

 The truth is that good emotions can be just as destructive and dysfunctional as the bad.
-The key is to simply have healthy reactions to your emotions instead of unhealthy ones.
+The key is to simply have good reactions to your emotions instead of bad ones.

 You can be devastated about your breakup and still have a good reaction despite the devastation.
 For example, you go see a therapist.
 Or you can be devastated but have a bad reaction, like kicking your dog in the stomach.